chatsaen/INDELpy/README.md

-SNPpycode
+INFELpy
 =========

-python code for SNP sorting in wgs data
+python code for INDEL sorting in sam data